How to pre-order a PS5 today – follow live

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock – live: Game bundle pre-orders available – how to get a console today
+PS5 UK stock – live: Game and Currys bundles available now – how to get a console today

 Follow live for the latest stock updates from John Lewis, Argos, Smyths Toys and more

-Note: UPDATE: The PS5 is available to pre-order at Game and in stock at Currys.
-Read on for more information.